taylnick/mission04/README.md

 * Implement a new data structure using a deque

 ## Problem Statement
 Given the Deque ADT, implement a Deque using your DoublyLinkedList.
-Then use the Deque and other ADTs to solve the follwoign problems:
+Then use the Deque and other ADTs to solve the following problems:

 1. Suppose you have two nonempty stacks S and T and a deque D. Describe how to use D so that S stores all teh elements of T below all of its origanl elements with both sets of elements still in their original order.
-2. Using a Deque to design a two-color DoubleStack ADT which repreents two stacks -- one "red" and one "blue" -- and which has two versions of the basic stack operations.
+2. Using a Deque to design a two-color DoubleStack ADT which represents two stacks -- one "red" and one "blue" -- and which has two versions of the basic stack operations.

 ## Assignment
 1. Fork this repository